Fell On Black Days

 And while stocks remain challenged from a fundamental standpoint, they currently have too much going for them at the present time to suggest that the skies have suddenly gone black for U.S. stocks.

-First, we do need to beware of a double top formation, but the S&P 500 Index would have to break decisively and sustainably below the 2322 to 2328 range before we even begin to contemplate this possibility.
-Yet even if this happened, it would only represent a -3.25% decline from its recent highs.
+First, we do need to beware of a double top formation, but the S&P 500 Index would have to break decisively and sustainably below the 2,322 to 2,328 range before we even begin to contemplate this possibility.
+Yet, even if this happened, it would only represent a -3.25% decline from its recent highs.

-Second, we also need to recognize that the S&P 500 Index is still trading at a historically wide margin above its longer term 200-day and 400-day moving averages.
-But even if stocks broke below its 2322 to 2328 neckline and tested these important long-term trendlines, we are still only talking about declines in the -6% to -10% range.
+Second, we also need to recognize that the S&P 500 Index is still trading at a historically wide margin above its longer-term 200-day and 400-day moving averages.
+But even if stocks broke below its 2,322 to 2,328 neckline and tested these important long-term trendlines, we are still only talking about declines in the -6% to -10% range.
 And even with such an outcome, the longer-term uptrend in U.S. stocks would still be very much intact.

 Third, the current economic and earnings data remains solid enough at present to suggest that we have arrived at any major market inflection point just yet.
 For example, while recent GDP readings have looked a bit soft, the data for employment, income, industrial production and retail sales remain sufficiently solid to deflect the notion that an economic recession is imminent.
 Perhaps more importantly for markets, corporate earnings have shown particular strength in 2017 Q1, which is typically not the backdrop for the start of a sustained stock market decline regardless of how overvalued stocks may be today.

 Lastly, in the event stocks experience any such decline in the -3% to -10% range in the coming weeks, it is important to remember the following.
 There are a great many investors who feel as though they missed out on the rally that began last November and have been eager for any opportunity to finally get back on board.
 Thus, the market likely has no shortage of buyers looking to buy the first meaningful dip in quite some time.
-Also, the U.S. Federal Reserve has been aggressive in their posturing about further rate hikes in 2017.
+Also, the U.S. Federal Reserve has been aggressive in its posturing about further rate hikes in 2017.
 The positive for stocks associated with an assertively sounding Fed is that it provides policy makers with some room to subsequently back off and delay the timing of expected rate hikes.
 Thus, even in the event that stocks appear to be gaining momentum to the downside, the Fed still has a loud Pavlovian bell to ring that at least to date has worked each and every time in turning the market back around.

 With all of this in mind, investors should be viewing any sustained pullback in stocks that may unfold in the coming days and weeks as a potential buying opportunity to either add to existing higher beta short-term allocations or to establish more intermediate-term allocations to lower volatility names on the margins of their stock portfolio.

 What about Brazil?
 My response here is simple.
 I've been reading this morning about how the Brazilian market is crashing in the wake of the recent political revelations.
 To this notion of crashing, I respond with one word - nonsense.
-Yes, the Brazilian Bovespa is down nearly -10% on Wednesday and the EWZ has been down by as much as -20%, but it is important to keep these declines in the broader context.
-In January of last year, the Brazilian Bovespa traded down to 37000.
-Since that time, it has rallied to as high as 69500 at the end of February and was at 68800 just a couple of trading days ago.
-So even after falling to 61300 on Wednesday, it is still nearly +70% higher than where it was trading just 15 months ago, has only fallen back to levels that it was effectively trading as recently as mid-April, and is barely trading below its 200-day moving average today.
-Even the EWZ that is down nearly twice as much is not even officially oversold based on its relative strength index.
+Yes, the Brazilian Bovespa is down nearly -10% on Wednesday and EWZ has been down by as much as -20%, but it is important to keep these declines in the broader context.
+In January of last year, the Brazilian Bovespa traded down to 37,000.
+Since that time, it has rallied to as high as 69,500 at the end of February and was at 68,800 just a couple of trading days ago.
+So even after falling to 61,300 on Wednesday, it is still nearly +70% higher than where it was trading just 15 months ago, has only fallen back to levels that it was effectively trading as recently as mid-April, and is barely trading below its 200-day moving average today.
+Even EWZ that is down nearly twice as much is not even officially oversold based on its relative strength index.

 In short, after what we have seen since early last year, what is taking place in Brazilian stocks is not a crash but simply a really bad day after what has been an utterly remarkable run.
 That's not to say it could not evolve into something much bigger, but the media should put the "crash" word away for now.